52 Different Types of Beetles in Arizona

 5. Jewel Beetle

 Jewel beetles are members of the family Buprestidae, which includes metallic and non-metallic types.
 The genus Buprestis contains over 100 species, most found throughout North America.
-Also, they are found in South America, Asia, and Europe.
+They are also found in South America, Asia, and Europe.

 Further, Jewel beetles are a vivid green or bluish-green and have clubbed antennae.
 One of the most common species is the buprestis spp., which is usually about 1 to 2 inches long with a shiny metallic appearance.
 Nonmetallic types are usually dull brown or black with irregular patterns on their wing covers.